osqp/osqp/docs/examples/C/demo_example.rst

 Demo example
 ------------

-We now show how a the following QP can be solved in C
+We now show how the following QP can be solved in C

 .. math::